Step 5 - Document Your Information

 Books

-Elizabeth Shown Mills' book Evidence!: Citation and Analysis for the Family Historian (Baltimore: Genealogical Publishing Co., 1997) is a definitive book on citing sources.
-She provides hundreds of precise examples that many genealogists follow.
-These standards are specifically geared for genealogical references.
-If you are planning to publish your research, we recommend that you follow the examples given in Ms. Mills' book so that anyone reading your book will be able to easily locate any published or unpublished material that you cite.
+Elizabeth Shown Mills' book Evidence Explained: Citing History Sources from Artifacts to Cyberspace, 2nd ed.
+(Baltimore: Genealogical Publishing Co., 2009) is the definitive book on citing sources.
+Ms. Mills provides thousands of precise examples for citing the sources you use in your research and the standards for doing good genealogical research are explained.
+If you are planning to publish your research, we recommend that you follow the examples given by Ms. Mills so anyone reading your book will be able to easily locate any published or unpublished material that you cite.
+Citing the sources you use in your research adds credence to your work.
 You may, however, prefer to use other recognized style manuals for citing your work, such as, The Chicago Manual of Style or the Modern Language Association Style Guide.
 At any rate, choose a style manual and use it consistently.

-We supply our clients with formal reports, at their request, following the format and standards prescribed by Ms. Mills in her book.
-We can also supply more informal reports that do not adhere to such a rigorous format.
+We supply our clients with formal reports on the work we have performed.
+We follow the format and rigorous standards prescribed by the Board for Certification of Genealogists and the Association of Proffessional Genealogists.
+We can also supply more informal reports if your wish.
 These informal reports take less time for us to produce even though the standard of research is the same.
 Many of our clients ask a research questions and wish us to respond quickly by email so they can carry on with their research.
 These types of reports cost our clients less money and we are happy to offer the less formal report as an option.

 Citations for books generally follow this format: the author's name (last name first, or the name of the editor or compiler); the title of the book in italics, any edition number; the place of publication, the publisher, the date of publication; and the page number on which the information was found.